 FINISH & HARDWARE

 Doors are either finished to match the adjacent trim or differently to serve as an accent.
-In either case, keep in mind that painted wood doors are less expensive than stained.
+In either case, keep in mind that painted wood doors are less expensive than stained, of which mahogany is considered the ideal species.

 The front door is often an opportunity to add an accent colour to the facade, though sometimes it makes sense to match the windows.
 Typically the interior side of the door is finished to match the interior doors or trim colour in the foyer, though this is not a hard rule.